In the academic year 2023-2024 this course will take place offline.

 This course introduces a set of digital research methods (DRM).
-With these innovative methods, it is possible to analyse large textual datasets from social media, news articles, interviews, and other sources.
+With these innovative methods, it is possible to analyse large textual datasets from social media, news articles, interviews, and other sources, and also render these as networks, an alternative analytical perspective.
 In virtually all disciplines in the social sciences and humanities, these techniques are becoming increasingly popular.

-- Participants can work with text data supplied for the course or they can explore text data of their own to work with.
+› Participants can work with the text and network data supplied for the course OR they can explore text/network data of their own.

 In order to actively participate in the course, you are required to read the following literature: